Campaigns

 Clean Air builds power by developing grassroots leaders who organize their communities to run and win environmental justice and public health campaigns.
 Our organizing work is planned and executed through campaign teams that consist of members who live in the communities our campaigns are based in.

 Organizing is the heart of Clean Air, but just as central is how we build our capacity to organize and lead.
+We work every day to build community power to reduce environmental risks and better community health.
 We believe that leaders invest time to build relationships, handle conflicts in a constructive manner, and share control.
 Teams matter because it is through collective action that we can move decision-makers and control the decisions that impact our lives.

 Seneca Babcock: Since Battaglia Demolition began operations a little over 10 years ago residents of Peabody St. and the surrounding neighborhood have complained to the State and City of Buffalo regarding dust and soot coming from the facility; loud noise beginning early in the morning from the bulldozers and the concrete crusher; and massive truck traffic that is routed down small residential streets.
 Learn more here.